 That’s exactly the case.
 As much as AdWords is great for providing high-quality leads, it’s not so great at helping raise brand awareness, that’s where Facebook excels, but not so much in terms of generating your leads and fast eCommerce sales.

-Start-up businesses should look at using Facebook Ads before AdWords as it can help with raising brand awareness as well as social media presence.
+Start-up businesses should look at using Facebook Ads before AdWords as it can help with raising brand awareness as well as a social media presence.
 But if your budget allows it, both should be used.

 That’s exactly what we do here at SEO Traffic Lab.
 We use our expertise in both areas to help grow our clients brand awareness, increase conversions and improve general business.